 Perhaps the most famous of them all is Tubbataha Reef.
 Located in the Sulu Sea about 100 km east of Palawan (10 hours from Puerto Princesa by boat), it was only discovered in the 70s.
 CNN has listed it as one of the top eight dive sites in the world.
 Sharks, turtles and manta rays are frequently sighted and visibility is usually between 30 and 45 m.
 As with Apo Reef, you can only visit by liveaboard, and prices are even higher – up to US$4000.
 The dive season lasts between mid-March and mid-June and you may need to book up to a year in advance.

 After spending two months travelling through the Philippines, I decided not to do my DMT in the country.
 It’s a huge time commitment as well as a big hit to the finances, and there simply wasn’t one place that stood out enough for me to be confident I’d want to live there for so long.
 Having visited places like Koh Tao in Thailand and Utila in Honduras, I’d always imagined my DMT to be a fun, shared experience in a lively location.
 Despite some stunning beaches and unique dive spots, the country is still not that popular with backpackers, and this makes it a more expensive and more challenging place to travel or settle in.
 Another issue for me, as a blogger, was that the Philippines has shockingly bad WiFi.
 You can spend hours each day trying out various cafes and restaurants, ordering things you don’t really want, as you search in vain for a connection.
+I was told afterwards that connecting to a VPN service with servers in the Philippines would have helped, but I found out too late for it to have helped.
 The good days I had were really good, and the generosity of a select few locals will never be forgotten, but for me, it was time to move on.